Harshal0902/Flow-Hackathon-Season-2/README.md

 ### Community and Social Features

-GameSorceryFLOW fosters a vibrant community of gamers, creating opportunities for social interaction and collaboration.
+GameSorcery fosters a vibrant community of gamers, creating opportunities for social interaction and collaboration.
 Users can engage with each other through chat forums, share gaming experiences, and form connections based on their common interests.
 The platform serves as a hub for passionate gamers to connect, exchange ideas, and discover new gaming opportunities.

 ## 🚀 Innovation and Interesting Features

-GameSorceryFLOW introduces several innovative features that set it apart from traditional gaming platforms:
+GameSorcery introduces several innovative features that set it apart from traditional gaming platforms:

 ### Dynamic Art Generation